 (a) Students found guilty of Minor Offences shall have the right of appeal to the Chair of the Student Disciplinary Appeals Committee established under 1(viii) above in respect of both the decision and the penalty.

-(b) The appeal should be submitted in writing to the Secretary of the Committee within 10 working days of the student receiving notification of the decision.
-For Minor Offences there shall be an administrative fee payable at a level set by the University Council on the recommendation of the Student Discipline Committee which shall be refundable should the appeal be upheld.

-(c) The Chair may ask the authorised officer to provide written comments on the case for appeal and may undertake such investigations as he/she sees fit.
+(b) The appeal should be submitted in writing to the Secretary of the Committee within 10 working days of the student receiving notification of the decision. (c) The Chair may ask the authorised officer to provide written comments on the case for appeal and may undertake such investigations as he/she sees fit.
 All evidence to be considered in relation to the appeal shall be made available to the appellant who shall have the right to comment in writing on the evidence.
 The appellant shall not have the right to appear in person.

 (d) Having reviewed the case, the Chair shall reach a decision on the appeal.
 He/she may confirm, set aside or amend the decision and increase or decrease the penalty which are the subject of the appeal.
 His/her decision shall be final.